mourjo/quick-meetings/readme.md

 # quick-meetings

-This branch identifies a SQL bug which is easy to miss: identifying overlapping meetings.
+This branch identifies a SQL bug which is easy to miss while identifying overlapping meetings.
-Branch: `demo-3-meeting-creation-scenarios`

 ## Run the failing test